 Backflow is cumbersome to deal with and requires intense repairs and replacements.
 To prevent this, regular maintenance of your plumbing fixtures is recommended.
 Here are some ways you can maintain your plumbing and avoid backflow.

-For all the garden hose connections, ensure they have a backflow prevention device.
-Apart from the device, ensure that the garden hose does not form puddles that contaminate the entire hose.
+Ensure all garden hose connections have a backflow prevention device.
+In addition to the device, ensure that the garden hose does not form puddles that contaminate the entire hose.

 Air gaps are crucial for most devices, so ensure enough air space is left after plumbing.
 If you use water filters, change them frequently.
 Overusing a single water filter can result in severe contamination due to the growth of bacteria and other harmful viruses.